Diggleda/PeptideWebsitewithkinesiology/README.md

-# Pharmaceutical Marketplace
+# Physicians Choice

-Protixa's Pharmaceutical Marketplace is a Vite + React front end paired with an Express backend designed to run on GoDaddy (Node.js hosting) while brokering orders through WooCommerce and ShipEngine.
+Protixa's Physicians Choice platform is a Vite + React front end paired with an Express backend designed to run on GoDaddy (Node.js hosting) while brokering orders through WooCommerce and ShipEngine.

 ## Project Layout